Home / Faith & Religion / The Ten Commandments

 The Ten Commandments Coloring Pages

-About these the ten commandments coloring pages
+About these The Ten Commandments coloring pages

 These pages center on the Ten Commandments story from the book of Exodus.
 You'll find Moses holding or receiving the stone tablets, the tablets shown on their own with Roman numerals or written commandments, and scenes set on Mount Sinai with the mountain in the background.
 A few pages show the text of individual commandments framed in decorative borders.